Private banking: Recent developments in private banking

-In 2016, Credit Suisse and UBS replaced the word "private banking" with wealth management; private banking has faced reputational risk as an area for tax avoidance or even tax aversion.
+In 2016, Credit Suisse and UBS replaced the phrase "private banking" with "wealth management"; private banking has faced reputational risk as an area for tax avoidance or even tax evasion.

 Wealth minimums

 Private banking services are only accessible to customers with a minimum amount of investible assets.
 For instance, in 2016, J.P.
-Morgan began requiring a minimum of $10 million in assets to qualify for their private banking, with those with less being moved into their Private Client Direct program.
-Nevertheless, this seems to be an exception as majority of banks establish the minimum threshold between $0.5M and $1M.
+Morgan began requiring a minimum of $10 million in assets to qualify for private banking, with those with less being moved into their Private Client Direct program.
+Nevertheless, this seems to be an exception as a majority of banks establish the minimum threshold between $500,000 and $1 million.

 Indeed, private banking customers are frequently segmented according to their wealth.
-HNW are customers with a total worth between €500,000 and €5 million; very high net worth individuals (VHNWI), with assets ranging between €5 million and €30 million; and ultra high networth individuals (UHNWI), with a wealth in excess of €30 million.
+HNW are customers with a total worth between €500,000 and €5 million; very high net worth individuals (VHNWI), with assets ranging between €5 million and €30 million; and ultra high net worth individuals (UHNWI), with wealth in excess of €30 million.

 Private banking rankings

 By AUM

-In terms of AUM, the world's 10 largest private banks (or private banking divisions/subsidiaries of large bank holding companies), as of 2019, are:
+In terms of Assets under Management (AuM), the world's 15 largest private banks (or private banking divisions/subsidiaries of large bank holding companies), as of 2023, are: